Azure Machine Learning Studio (classic): algorithm and module help

 Data input and output modules do the work of moving data from cloud sources into your experiment.
 You can write your results or intermediate data to Azure Storage, a SQL database, or Hive, while running an experiment, or use cloud storage to exchange data between experiments.

 Data transformation modules support operations on data that are unique to machine learning, such as normalizing or binning data, feature selection, and dimensionality reduction.

 Machine learning algorithms, such as clustering, support vector machine, or neural networks, are available within individual modules that let you customize the machine learning task with appropriate parameters.
 For classification tasks, you can choose from binary or multiclass algorithms.

 After you've configured the model, use a training module to run data through the algorithm, and measure the accuracy of the trained model by using one of the evaluation modules.
 To get predictions from the model you've just trained, use one of the scoring modules.

-Anomaly detection: Machine Learning Studio includes multiple algorithms specialized for these tasks.
+Anomaly detection: Machine Learning Studio (classic) includes multiple algorithms specialized for these tasks.

 Text analytics modules support various natural language processing tasks.